devvid/sails-js-v1-passport-js-cheatsheet/README.md

 npm install bcrypt-nodejs
 ```

+## 2. MiddleWare Ordering
-## 2. Add the following to the middleware for the passport application in "config/http.js",
+Add the following to the middleware for the passport application in "config/http.js",
+   ### 2.1 Step 1
-   ### 2.1 First uncomment order
+   First uncomment the order
+   ### 2.2 Step 2
-   ### 2.2 Insert "passportInit" and "passportSession" below "session".
+   Insert "passportInit" and "passportSession" below "session".
 ```
    order: [
       'cookieParser',